Craig School of Business

 We are The Craig School of Business

 The Craig School of Business has come a long way since 1928 when it was established as the Department of Commerce.
-Today, the Craig School is proud to be recognized as one of the best business schools in the state, taking pride in offering students a wide array of educational and networking opportunities.
-We are recognized for offering a quality and cost effective education.
+Today, the Craig School is proud to be recognized for its excellence, taking pride in offering students a wide array of transformative educational and networking opportunities.
+We are recognized for offering a high-quality, cost-effective education.

-The Craig School of Business is the first CSU business school to receive a naming endowment, a ten million dollar pledge from Sid and Jenny Craig.
+The Craig School of Business is the first CSU business school to receive a naming endowment, a $10 million pledge from Sid and Jenny Craig.
 Sid Craig, an alumnus of the business school, was a successful entrepreneur, even as a student.
 Endowments elevate the business program to new heights, with four endowed chairs, scholarships for incoming and continuing students, an Honors Program and financial support for faculty research.
 Empowering future business leaders, the Craig School of Business helps young professionals embark on successful careers and provides opportunities for alumni to stay connected to their alma mater.

 The Craig School of Business educates and inspires a diverse student body and supports economic development in Central California and beyond.